1966 Michigan Wolverines football team: Northwestern

 On November 12, 1966, Michigan defeated Northwestern, 28–20, before a crowd of 58,556 at Michigan Stadium.
 Dick Vidmer passed for 170 yards, including touchdown passes of 49 yards to Jim Detwiler and 33 yards to Jack Clancy.
 Vidmer also scored on a one-yard run, and Carl Ward also scored on a five-yard run.
 The Detroit Free Press wrote: "There were so many fundamental mistakes, it looked like romper room football.
 The same mistakes that have plagued Michigan all season threatened an upset in this home finale.
 Fumbles, dropped passes, missed tackles, bad passes from center on punts and botched-up punt returns."

 Ohio State

 On November 19, 1966, Michigan defeated Ohio State, 17–3, before a crowd of 83,403 at Ohio Stadium in Columbus, Ohio.
 Michigan totaled 382 yards of offense, including 272 rushing yards.
 Jim Detwiler rushed for 140 yards on 20 carries, including a seven-yard touchdown run in the second quarter.
 Michigan also scored on a 28-yard touchdown pass from Dick Vidmer to Clayton Wilhite in the third quarter.
 Vidmer passed for 110 yards to give him Michigan's career and season passing records.
 Jack Clancy had three receptions for 59 yards to conclude the season with a Big Ten record 1,079 receiving yards.
 Bo Rein had 82 rushing yards and 59 receiving yards for Ohio State.
 The loss gave Woody Hayes his second losing record in 16 seasons at Ohio State.
+This was Michigan’s last victory over Ohio State at Ohio Stadium while unranked until 2024.